oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/health-readiness-liveness/health-liveness-readiness.md

 Weld SE container 53fe34a2-0291-4b72-a00e-966bab7ab2ad shut down by shutdown hook
 ```

-Kubectl tells us there's been a problem and a pod has done a restart for us (the kubectl connection to the pod will have terminated when the pod restsrted)
+Kubectl tells us there's been a problem and a pod has done a restart for us (the kubectl connection to the pod will have terminated when the pod restarted)

   18. Check the pod status